Knotx/knotx-fragments/handler/README.md

 ## Actions
-Action defines action node logic, it is the `F -> (F',T, L)` function.
-Actions integrate with external data sources, do some fragments modifications or fetch data.
+Action defines action node logic.
+Actions can integrate with external data sources, do some fragments modifications or fetch data.
 A data source response is saved in a Fragment's payload (JSON object) under an Action's name key and a "\_result" sub-key:
 ```json
 {